A Path to Change Counseling

 Certified EMDR Therapist, National Certified Counselor.

-I provide mental health counseling to children, teenagers and adults throughout the state of Florida.
+I provide mental health counseling to children, teenagers, adults, and couples throughout the state of Florida.

 I specialize in complex trauma and PTSD.
 My primary treatment practice is Eye Movement Desensitization and Reprocessing Therapy (EMDR).

 EMDR is proven to be effective in processing addiction, anxiety, panic, depression, grief and loss, performance enhancement, and other challenges.
-Unlike other psychotherapy treamtents, EMDR does not require any homework outside of sessions.
+Unlike other psychotherapy treatments, EMDR does not require any homework outside of sessions.